berkeley-scf/berkeley-scf.github.io/software/ai-coding.md

   and code completion using GitHub Copilot.
 In the future, one will likely be able to use GitHub Copilot for chat-based assistance with Positron.
+- One can configure Opencode to use GitHub Copilot for LLM access.

 The free version of GitHub Copilot has various limits on requests.
 You can use the GitHub Copilot Pro version (which has no limits on the use